Iran says it will break uranium stockpile limit in 10 days

 Boosting its purity to 20% means removing 22 more unwanted isotopes per atom of U-235, while going from there to 90% purity means removing just four more per atom of U-235, he noted.
 Ninety percent is considered weapons-grade material.

-The Japanese tanker's crewmembers appeared to contradict the assertion that mines were used.
-They described "flying objects" as having targeted the vessel.
+The Japanese tanker's owner said its crew described "flying objects" as having targeted the vessel.

-Speaking on "Fox News Sunday," U.S. Secretary of State Mike Pompeo reiterated the U.S. official position.
-He claimed that intelligence officials have "lots of data, lots of evidence" tying Iran to the attacks, though he did not provide any specifics.
-He called the alleged shipping attacks "an international challenge, important to the entire globe."

 In Brussels on Monday, European Union foreign ministers said they were still looking for more information on who might be behind the incident involving the tankers.
 Germany and others insisted they need a clearer picture before wading into a diplomatic conflict which could have serious implications in the Middle East.